Tapas15/Lamma_recommender/memory-bank/techContext.md

 - `skills`: Skill definitions and metadata
 - `embeddings`: Vector embeddings for skills and profiles
 - `feedback`: User feedback on recommendations
+- `analytics`: Analytics data and metrics

 ### Indexes
 - Text indexes for search functionality
 - Vector indexes for semantic matching
 - Compound indexes for filtered queries
+- Performance-optimized indexes for frequent queries

 ## Testing Infrastructure